 Several of the foils had chemical stains on them.
 The resistive data that was taken was inconclusive in determining if the stains have a direct effect on resistance however a better understanding of the stain from the vendor is required.
+We are concerned that these stains might indicate that etchant is still present, and might cause corrosion of the strip in the future.

 Wrinkle Pattern:

 On several of the foils there is a repeating pattern wrinkle that was observed.
-These wrinkles did not appear to pose a major problem but they were not prevalent on all of the foils so the presence of variation is a concern.
+These wrinkles will be a major problem if they don’t come out in the tensioning process, as they represent a rapid change in the local foil height.
+They were not prevalent on all of the foils so the presence of variation is also a concern.